Apple CarPlay could be getting the upgrade we’ve all been waiting for

 There have also been a lot of reports about the development of the Apple Car, a project that’s supposedly been in the works for several years.
 However this too has been met with some resistance from the auto-industry, as well as numerous major delays.

 Naturally, an Apple Car would likely feature the closest possible integration between iPhones and in-car systems.
-But it sounds like IronHeart might fill some of the gaps in that connectivity chain much sooner than the Apple Car’s rumored 2024-2026 release window.
+But it sounds like IronHeart, if this rumor is indeed true, might fill some of the gaps in that connectivity chain much sooner than the Apple Car’s rumored 2024-2026 release window.
 Assuming automakers get on board, that is.

 - More: Apple Car: Everything we know so far